All Episodes

 I don't even think they're aware of what they're doing anymore.

-and that would be the Democratic Party and that would be the media.
+And that would be the Democratic Party and that would be the media.

-And stating there was, you know, not even standing in the first place to bring the lawsuit, Maryland and D.C., and just the latest effort at presidential harassment being dismissed with prejudice, and it cannot be refiled.
+Jay Seculo is going to break down the pair of decisions at the Fourth Circuit Court of Appeals, complete victory for the Trump presidency, and stating there was, you know, not even standing in the first place to bring the lawsuit, Maryland and D.C., and just the latest effort at presidential harassment being dismissed with prejudice, and it cannot be refiled.

-And in that sense, a big win in the emoluments lawsuits against the president because oh, he has Trump International Hotel in Washington, D.C.
-And even though he has handed off his businesses to his children, you know, it was a what 36-page ruling, but anyway, the injunction barring the president from receiving money from the hotel would not cause government officials to cease patronizing the hotel.
+And in that sense, a big win in the emoluments lawsuits against the president because, oh, he has Trump International Hotel in Washington, D.C.

-It just it there's no redress here.
+It just, there's no redress here.

-It's you know, how do you where's the standing in all of this?
+It's, you know, how do you, where's the standing in all of this?

 How are you in any way harmed by any of this?

-And it's a huge deficiency and remarkably manifested itself during the oral arguments when the counsel for the district and for Maryland upon being questioned repeatedly was unable to articulate the terms of the injunction that the District of Columbia and Maryland were seeking to redress the alleged violations.
+And it's a huge deficiency and remarkably manifested itself during the oral arguments when the counsel for the district and for Maryland, upon being questioned, repeatedly was unable to articulate the terms of the injunction that the District of Columbia and Maryland were seeking to redress the alleged violations.

 I mean, just another nonsense lawsuit.

-And I guess Mueller, who's gonna regurgitate everything in the Mueller report.
+And I guess Mueller, who's going to regurgitate everything in the Mueller report, that's not enough for him.

-We already had four separate determinations on Trump Russia collusion.
+We already had four separate determinations on Trump-Russia collusion.

-The nine-month FBI investigation.
+Four, the nine-month FBI investigation.

-There's no there at all there.
+There's no there there at all there.

 Okay, but here we go.